-“We encourage our clients to review their Wills every few years and whenever they experience a significant change in their personal circumstances to ensure their estate plan continues to reflect their wishes," says Elaine Blades, senior manager, Professional Practice Group, RBC Wealth Management Estate & Trust Services.
+“We encourage our clients to review their Wills every few years and whenever they experience a significant change in their personal circumstances to ensure their estate plan continues to reflect their wishes," says Elaine Blades, senior manager, Professional Practice Group, RBC Wealth Management Royal Trust.
 Separation or divorce are examples that should prompt a Will review.

 “People are afraid of having those conversations.
 People don't want to talk about death but the people left behind are the ones left with the burden," adds Garry.
 And to that end, he has discussed his estate plan openly with his 24-year-old daughter, so there will be no surprises when the time comes.